-- Organisations should build security into every new technology and process they implement, rather than treating it as an afterthought.
+- Organizations should build security into every new technology and process they implement, rather than treating it as an afterthought.

-- Advanced analytics and AI make it easier to analyse complex, voluminous data and event records and detect potential threats quickly and effectively.
+- Advanced analytics and AI make it easier to analyze complex, voluminous data and event records and detect potential threats quickly and effectively.

-- Despite the best security measures, there’s a high probability every organisation will experience a breach at some point, so organisations should develop a cyber resilience strategy that helps them recover from incidents quickly, with minimal damage and disruption.
+- Despite the best security measures, there’s a high probability every organization will experience a breach at some point, so organizations should develop a cyber resilience strategy that helps them recover from incidents quickly, with minimal damage and disruption.

 “It’s easy to make errors or omissions when rushing to implement new processes and technologies,” Hughes adds.
 “As we move from crisis mode to more strategic planning, I encourage you to use this report as a springboard to assess your preparedness and cyber resiliency.”

 Get the latest threat updates